Danur 2: Maddah

 Danur 2: Maddah is a 2018 Indonesian supernatural horror film directed by Awi Suryadi and written by Lele Laila.
 The film stars Prilly Latuconsina, Sandrinna Michelle and Shawri Adrian Khulafa in leading roles with Sophia Latjuba, Bucek Depp, and Gama Haritz in supporting roles.
-The film is the sequel to the 2017 film Danur: I Can See Ghosts, and is followed by Danur 3: Sunyaruri in 2019.
+The film is the sequel to the 2017 film Danur: I Can See Ghosts, (Note: multiple sources:) and is followed by Danur 3: Sunyaruri in 2019.
+(Note: multiple sources:)